Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 One of these actors is the IFC, which, along with the African Development Bank, indirectly financed AngloGold Ashanti through a South African commercial bank, Nedbank.
 A number of large asset managers, including the U.S. giant BlackRock and nearly a dozen pension funds, hold equity stakes in AngloGold Ashanti.
 AngloGold Ashanti’s financiers also include large commercial banks, such as Citibank and Standard Chartered, with consumer-facing reputations to protect.
 Downstream, gold from AngloGold Ashanti’s mines is refined in South Africa and traded on the London Bullion Exchange, which has human rights standards for suppliers.

-In April 2017, at the community’s request, we filed a complaint to the CAO along with Guinean NGO partners CECIDE and MDT.
+In April 2017, at the community’s request, we filed a complaint to the CAO along with our Guinean NGO partners CECIDE and MDT.
 The complaint described how the evictions were carried out in the context of violence, destruction of property, intimidation and arbitrary arrests carried out by state security forces.
 It asserted the complainants were provided with inadequate compensation for their losses and that no measures have been taken to restore their livelihoods — all flagrant violations of the IFC’s environmental and social standards.
-It argued that the IFC’s due diligence failures, with respect to its investment in Nedbank, contributed to the harms suffered by the complainants.
+It argued that the IFC’s due diligence failures, with respect to its investment in Nedbank, contributed to the harms suffered by the affected families.

 The full complaint is available in English here and in French here.